SDGs-EYES is a European project funded by Horizon Europe. It started in January 2023 and will run for 3 years.

 After the successful experience and achievements gained in 2016-2020, the S+T+ARTS Prize 2021-2023 will continue its activities.

 T6 Ecosystems, with the extensive experience in impact assessment and policy recommendations connected to the media sector, ensures that the potential of S+T+ARTS Prize will be explored and will disseminate the results of the project to specialized agents within the European Commission and relevant players in relevant S+T+ARTS fields.

-T6 is coordinating the work on reflexivity, impact assessment and policy road mapping and is responsible for the communication activites of the project.
+T6 coordinated the work on reflexivity, impact assessment and policy road mapping and was responsible for the communication activites of the project.

 T6 has been a partner of the Innovation Action Climate-fit.City (https://climate-fit.city).
 Climate-fit.city has received funding from the European Union’s H2020 Research and Innovation Programme under Grant Agreement No. 73004.
 It started in June 2017 and has finished in February 2020.

 The goal of the project was to demonstrate, replicate, and further upscale a modular and sustainable pan-European urban climate service to quantify the impacts of climate (change) on a range of urban sectors and to propose relevant solutions to customers.

 T6 was in charge of the socio-economic impact assessment, mapping and quantifying as much as possible the benefits of employing scientific urban climate information for local decision making through the serviced developed in the project.